Ninteedo/ClickDeduce/README.md

 ### Project Layout

-Project source files are present in [src/main/scala](src/main/scala) for the Scala code and [webapp/scripts](webapp/scripts) for the TypeScript code.
+Project source files are present in [the shared Scala code directory](scala/shared/src/main/scala) for the Scala code and [webapp/scripts](webapp/scripts) for the TypeScript code.

 There are functions missing from the TypeScript code which require the ScalaJS code to be built first.